Rangers vs. Rays Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 62 hits with 10 doubles, 15 home runs and 21 walks.
-He has driven in 52 runs with five stolen bases.
+- Adolis Garcia has recorded 63 hits with 11 doubles, 15 home runs and 22 walks.
+He has driven in 54 runs with five stolen bases.

 Garcia Recent Games